-Stage 1: A financial instrument that is not impaired on initial recognition is classified in Stage 1 and has its credit risk continuously monitored by the Group.
-This includes all financial instruments, where no significant increase in credit risk has been identified, from the date of initial recognition,

-- be credit-impaired, - to Stage 3.
+- Stage 1: A financial instrument that is not impaired on initial recognition is classified in Stage 1 and has its credit risk continuously monitored by the Group.
+This includes all financial instruments, where no significant increase in credit risk has been identified, from the date of initial recognition, - Stage 2: If significant increase in credit risk ('SICR') since initial recognition is identified, the financial instrument is moved to Stage 2, but is not yet deemed to be credit-impaired, - Stage 3: If the financial instrument is impaired, the financial instrument is moved to Stage 3.